> >

 H Plus Son Formation Face/Mack Superlight/Gatorskin Hardshell

 Added by Taikis.
-Last updated over 9 years ago.
+Last updated about 10 years ago.

-As of over 9 years ago, Taikis has indicated that they no longer own this bike.
+As of about 10 years ago, Taikis has indicated that they no longer own this bike.

 15 Comments